-Hanoi is located in the northern part of the country on the banks of Red River.
-It is home to more than a million people but has an intimate feel compared to the skyscraper-filled city of Ho Chi Minh.
+Hanoi is located in the northern part of the country, on the banks of the Red River.
+It is home to more than a million people but has an intimate feel compared to the skyscraper-filled city of Ho Chi Minh City.

-Be ready for an assault on your senses in a good and in a not so good way too.
-You’ll enjoy the visuals of yellow-hued crumbling buildings reminiscent of its French- colonial history, ancient attractions that tell a tale of its Chinese influence, museums & memorials that take you through its political past and lakes that provide some serenity in the midst of a bustling city.
+Be ready for an assault on your senses, both in a good and a not-so-good way.
+You’ll enjoy the visuals of yellow-hued crumbling buildings reminiscent of its French colonial history, ancient attractions that tell a tale of its Chinese influence, museums and memorials that take you through its political past and lakes that provide some serenity in the midst of a bustling city.
 Your ears, however, will be bombarded with the whizzing and honking of motorbikes and the chatter of people brushing past or sitting on the sidewalk on small plastic stools enjoying food.
 It might be a little overwhelming at first, but you’ll soon get used to the noise.
-And oh, the food!
-The aroma of herbs at every step and the well-balanced taste of Vietnamese food will tantalize you into spending all your time eating.
+And, oh, the food!
+The aroma of herbs at every step and the well-balanced taste of Vietnamese food will tantalise you into spending all your time eating.
 Guilty!

 When to Visit Hanoi

 Hanoi has a hot summer and a harsh winter.
 The best time to visit is from October to December.
-This is the time when the days are warm and sunny, the humidity well below the norm and nights a little chilly.
+This is the time when the days are warm and sunny, the humidity is well below the norm and the nights are a little chilly.

-May – September: It is hot and humid with high rainfall.
-Rains are at their peak from July to September during which may cause flooding.
+May–September: It is hot and humid with high rainfall.
+Rains are at their peak from July to September, during which they may cause flooding.

 Best Area to Stay in Hanoi

-The area of stay in very important in big cities like Hanoi, as you may end up living away from the best spots and spend a lot of money on taxis to get around.
+The area of stay is very important in big cities like Hanoi, as you may end up living away from the best spots and spending a lot of money on taxis to get around.

 To experience Hanoi in 2 days, you should stay in the Old Quarter.
-You’ll not only be at walking distance from the best that Hanoi has to offer, but also find the cheapest accommodation and food.
+You’ll not only be within walking distance of the best that Hanoi has to offer, but you’ll also find the cheapest accommodation and food.
 It is the most happening place in the city and definitely the best area to stay in Hanoi.

 Here are some recommendations: